 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-There were about 160,300 jobs for Massage Therapist in 2016 (in the United States).
+In the United States, there were 160,300 jobs for Massage Therapist in 2016.
 New jobs are being produced at a rate of 26.3% which is above the national average.
 The Bureau of Labor Statistics predicts 42,100 new jobs for Massage Therapist by 2026.
-The BLS estimates 22,600 yearly job openings in this field.
+There will be an estimated 22,600 positions for Massage Therapist per year.

 The states with the most job growth for Massage Therapist are Washington, Utah, and Tennessee.
 Watch out if you plan on working in Maryland, Vermont, or Kansas.
 These states have the worst job growth for this type of profession.

 Massage Therapists make between $21,340 and $78,280 a year.